Crokus/cosmosdb-repo/README.md

 ## Step 1: Get DocumentDB client and create Repository

-Before you can play with your DocumentDB database you need to get the DocumentDB Client by passing your endopointUrl, authorizationKey (primary) and your database name (will be created if it doesn't exist).
+Before you can play with your DocumentDB database you need to get the DocumentDB Client by passing your endopointUrl, authorizationKey (primary).

 ```csharp
 internal class Program